Understand Your Stress

 If you can identify with these beliefs, just remember that it took you a long time to learn them.

-You are not going to unlearn them overnight.
+them overnight.
 But with hard work and practice, your outlook can change.

-We will not be looking into your past to try and determine what caused your original
+your past to try and determine what caused your original

 tendency toward stress.
 You will not be expected to regress back to your childhood or to blame